 In addition, as follows from the materials of the criminal case, the group actually did not have a full-fledged map of the area (topographic maps of the General Staff were classified at that time), copies of forestry drawing topographic objects.
 Given that their route was the first ascent, the group went almost at random.

-It seems that the route of such a duartion (21 days), length (about 300 km) and complexity this group could overcome without incident only with sufficiently favorable weather conditions and luck.
+It seems that the route of such a duration (21 days), length (about 300 km) and difficulty this group could overcome without incident only with sufficiently favorable weather conditions and luck.
 The main route ran two to four days from the nearest settlement.
 In the event of injury or illness of any member of the expedition, it would take even more time to transport him.
 It was not known whether emergency situations were worked out in the group, although the materials of the route commission allegedly contain information on the options for changing the group's route when weather conditions deteriorate.

 In the materials of the criminal case, as in the materials of the group’s preparation, there is no data on attempts to get at least some information about the long-term forecast of meteorological conditions in the region.

 Thus, although the decision to admit the group to the hike, taking into account the formal "experience" of its participants, was considered justified, the hike itself, given their actual readiness and lack of communication, was a dangerous and rather adventurous event.
 Any significant error under extreme conditions and the lack of necessary knowledge of how to act when they occur inevitably lead to tragic consequences in such expeditions, and this is what happened.

 When evaluating materials about the organization, the course and results of search activities, it is necessary to state the following.
 There was no system in organizing such search operation in the region.
 There wasn't (even formally) any dedicated voluntary search and rescue squad from among the most experienced hiker and climbers.